VeritaResearch/public/ethics.md

 ## The criticality of human oversight

 AI is a tool, not a replacement for human judgment.
-Any and all information we release undergoes human review.
+Any and all information we release through official channels undergoes human review.

 ## Transparency about our mistakes